 Studies consistently prove that the arts stimulate economic activity, positively impact quality of life issues and help students achieve in varied educational settings.
 When talking or corresponding with an elected official, it is important to raise these points and to have specific information that is relevant to the areas he/she represents.

 When municipal, state and federal budgets are being drafted, the argument for “art for art’s sake” is not enough, even with proven arts supporters and patrons.
 Arts advocates must make the case that the arts are a thriving industry, contributing significantly to our communities.
 Missouri Citizens for the Arts’ (MCA) advocacy efforts are year-round, and it is never too late for new advocates to get involved.
-View a timeline here of the basic steps of MCA’s ongoing work to insure access to the arts for all Missourians.
+View a timeline here of the basic steps of MCA’s ongoing work to ensure access to the arts for all Missourians.

 To assist you in your efforts with elected officials, use this information provided by the Missouri Arts Council (MAC).
 It will strengthen your statement about how the arts improve the quality of life of Missourians, better the state’s economy and impact education.

 For more information about the impact of MAC funded programs and services, visit the MAC website.